sofiaariasv2002/chassisOwltech/README.md

 ## How to change DevBoard

 1. At the moment you clone the repo, modify the branch for the `robotConfig` repo.
+        1. This will Change the defines on the `Makefile`
 1. Change the OwlDefines variables at `.vscode/c_cpp_properties.json`

 ## Compile: